david618/Simulator/README.md

 </pre>

 This command
-- Looks up the ports and ip's for each instance of sits/rcv-txt-rest-planes
+- Looks up the ip:port for each instance of sits/rcv-txt-rest-planes Marthon app.
-- Creates 64 threads; ip and port of instance assigned for each thread (e.g. http:<i></i>//172.17.2.6:3455//rtgis/receiver/planes/txt).
-The ip:port's are assigned in round-robin fashion.
+- Creates 64 threads; then assigns an ip and port each thread (e.g. http:<i></i>//172.17.2.6:3455//rtgis/receiver/planes/txt) in round-robin fashion.
+Thread 1 gets ip:port 1, Thread 2 gets ip:port2, and so on.
+If the number of threads is greater than number of ip:ports the ip:port assignment resumes at 1.
 - The lines from the file planes00001.1M are added to a shared blocked queue at the rate specified
 - The threads read lines from the queue and send them to the url they were assigned